hajimen/p2ppcb_software/README.md

 With P2PPCB platform, you don't need to build a dedicated PCB for each design.
 Just a 3D-printed frame, and the software helps your CAD operation a lot.

-[Kailh socket](https://www.aliexpress.com/item/32959301642.html) connects the switch to the PCB.
+[Socket](https://www.aliexpress.com/item/32959301642.html) connects the switch to the PCB.
-There is nothing to solder, even in the case of split keyboards.
+There is nothing to solder by yourself, even in the case of split keyboards.
 (But if you need to connect a debugger, soldering is required.)

 ## All softwares are open-source or charge-free for hobbyists